Skeeve/FavSort/Readme.md

 For more information please check the [Readme packaged with the binary](src/artifacts/Readme.md).

+## Installation

+Full installation instructions can be found in the [Readme packaged with the binary](src/artifacts/Readme.md).

+Download [the binary](https://github.com/Skeeve/FavSort/releases/download/v0.2/FavSort-0.2.zip) and unzip it.

 ## Contributing

 To get a development enviroment, `docker-compose.yaml` is provided.